awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 ------
 #### [ Command line ]

-Use the [ get\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html) command to rerieve the key policy that is currently attached to the CMK\.
+Use the [ get\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html) command to retrieve the key policy that is currently attached to the CMK\.

 For example, the following command retrieves the key policy for a CMK with an ID of `9d5e2b3d-e410-4a27-a958-19e220d83a1e` and writes it to a file named `snapshotKey.json`\.